-Quantib, the market leader in artificial intelligence tools for radiology, released a major upgrade of their dementia and MS diagnosis support software Quantib™ ND.
-A substantial list of new features supporting the diagnosis and monitoring of dementia and multiple sclerosis was added to previous software functionalities resulting in a unique radiology software product.
+Quantib, the market leader in artificial intelligence tools for radiology, released a major upgrade of their dementia and MS detection support software Quantib™ ND.
+A substantial list of new features supporting the detection and monitoring of dementia and multiple sclerosis was added to previous software functionalities resulting in a unique radiology software product.

 “The possibilities of Quantib™ ND have extended considerably with this new release,” says Arthur Post Uiterweer, CEO of Quantib.
 “We are very proud to offer physicians an extensive software package for quantitative measurements of dementia and MS-related neurological changes.
 Last week, we had already installed the new tools at key sites in Europe and are thrilled with the encouraging responses.
 Over the next few weeks, many more installations will follow and we are keen to get more feedback.”

 Next to offering accurate quantification of brain atrophy and white matter hyperintensities, as well as changes in the brain related to dementia and MS, the software proves to be a robust tool for objective disease development tracking.
 The product includes graphs providing information on the expected brain volume at a certain age.
 Physicians can leverage this information to compare the brain volume of their patient to that of a representative cross-section of the population, i.e. determine the difference between expected and measured brain volume.

 Rudolf Scholte, COO of the company, emphasizes the significance of the release.
 He stated, “You should actually think of this product as two combined in one.
 The software includes an exhaustive atrophy measurement tool and a white matter hyperintensity tracking tool.
 These two neurological biomarkers are relevant for both MS and dementia; therefore, we decided to bundle the tools into one product.”